writethedocs/www/docs/conf/portland/2024/lightning-talks.rst

 **Date and time: Monday, April 15 & Tuesday April 16 after lunch**

-- Submit your lightning talk in person at the registration/check-in table throughout the conference.
+Submit your lightning talk in person at the registration/check-in table throughout the conference.

--   Submissions are open:
+Submissions are open:

 -  During Writing Day.
 -  Monday morning until the end of the last morning break.
 -  Monday afternoon, post Monday Lightning Talks.
 -  Tuesday morning until the end of the last morning break.

-- Speaker selection and announcements
+Speaker selection and announcements:

 - The coordinator selects the tentative speakers.
 - The tentative speakers are announced on stage at the end of the last morning talk.
 You do not have to be present to be selected, but it is helpful.
 - The coordinator also contacts the speakers to confirm their acceptance and inform them of the time and place for the tech check.

-- Tech check - generally 10 minutes before lunch ends on the main stage.
+Tech check - generally 10 minutes before lunch ends on the main stage:

 - Speaking order is confirmed during tech check.
 - Speakers using tech, such as slides, etc, have the opportunity to test it.

-- Lightning Talks begin!
+Lightning Talks begin:

 - The coordinator reminds all attendees how Lightning Talks work.
 - Each speaker is introduced and they have 5 minutes to present.
 - There is a countdown timer for each presentation.
 Speakers receive a notice when they have 1 minute remaining.
 - The coordinator cuts off speakers at the 5 minute mark.

 Exact times to be posted on the :doc:`/conf/{{shortcode}}/{{year}}/schedule` page.